SciCompKL/CoDiPack/README.md

 ## Hello World Example

-A very small and simple example for the usage of the RealForward type is the code:
+A very small and simple example for the usage of the RealForward type is the following code:

 ~~~~{.cpp}
     #include <codi.hpp>